skorasaurus/carto-manual/carto_manual.md

 this is especially useful when you have multiple MSS files in your browser.
 If you edit your file in your text editor, tilemill will automatically should automatically detect the changes and allow you to click save within tilemill [verify]

+For writing selectors like ``` highway='specifictypeofstreetforexample' ``` use single quotes... double quotes work as well, but it's just a standard practice by other tilemill users to use single quotes.

 (also note, the order of your MSS files, from left to right within your tilemill - does not matter).
 Neither do the names of the MSS files - they do not have to match the name of your layers.
 Use whatever names that are easy for you to remember.